 - A. DOEA Screening Form 701S is used for screening and re-screening individuals for enrollment and maintenance on the Assessed Prioritized Consumer List (APCL) for the Statewide Medicaid Managed Long-Term Care (SMMC LTC) Program and Department funded programs.
-Completion of the form generates a priority score and rank.
-The 701S is an optional screening tool to place or annually rescreen individuals on an OAA APCL.
+Completion of the form generates a priority score and rank..
 If the 701S is used for OAA, the screener will be directed to the nutrition risk section of Form 701S only if "YES" is answered to the question, "Do you need other assistance for food?"
-The nutrition risk score is generated when the nutrition risk section of the screening is completed. - B. DOEA Assessment Form 701C is used to complete initial assessments and annual reassessments for individuals for congregate meals and nutrition counseling services in the OAA Title C1 program.
-A nutrition risk score is generated. - C. DOEA Assessment Form 701B is administered face-to-face and used to complete initial comprehensive client assessments and annual client reassessments for all clients enrolled in SMMC LTC as well as the Department funded case managed programs listed below:
+The nutrition risk score is generated when the nutrition risk section of the screening is completed. - B. DOEA Assessment Form 701C is used to complete initial assessments and annual reassessments for individuals for congregate meals and nutrition counseling services in the OAA Title III C1 program.
+A nutrition risk score is generated.